+Participation Class U

+Investor type This is a Participation Class intended for insurers approved by the manager and related products for the purpose of capital accumulation.

+Legal name Global Equity Fund (NL) - U

+Commercial name Aandelen Fonds (NL)

+ISIN code NL0010622692

+Management fee 0.33%

-Participation Class T
+Participation Class Z

-Investor type This is a Participation Class intended for other UCITSs and collective investment schemes managed by the Manager or parties approved by the Manager.
+Investor type This is a Participation Class intended for other UCITSs and collective investment schemes managed by the manager or professional investors which pay a management fee to the manager itself or to a party affiliated with the manager.

-Legal name Collateralized Bond Fund (NL) - T
+Legal name Global Equity Fund (NL) - Z

-Commercial name Collateralized Bond Fund (NL) - T
+Commercial name Global Equity Fund (NL) - Z

-ISIN code NL0010489316
+ISIN code NL0010622700

-Management fee 0.23%
+Summary of the main characteristics per Participation Class at 31-12-2024

 Subscription and redemption fee

-Subscription fee 0.04%
+Subscription fee 0.05%

-Redemption fee 0.04%
+Redemption fee 0.03%

-Maximum subscription fee 0.70%
+Maximum subscription fee 0.40%

-Maximum redemption fee 0.70%
+Maximum redemption fee 0.40%